Community Engagement

 ENGAGEMENT OPPORTUNITIES

 - Seek appointments to commissions & boards – There are dozens of boards and commissions across NKY.
 Appointment processes vary per location and board type.
-Here is a list of prominent boards and commissions.

 - Advice: Identify a board/commission you’re interested in and do your research.
 Online searches are a good start.
 Meeting with a board member or city/county representative who can walk you through the process and criteria for appointment is an important next step.